thehydroimpulse/nanomsg.rs/README.md

  later process involved using the cpp -dD flag to extract #defines, and rewriting them as "pub static MYCONST: int = 1;" statements.

+WARNING!

+While the api file in nanomsg.rs is all that you really need to link in an unsafe way, the examples are not code to be emulated!

+The client and server sample code in nanocli.rs and nanoserv.rs uses lots of unsafe calls directly in to the C code.
+This is just my learning the rust language.
+Be aware (and beware) that this interface is *not* what a client API to a foreign library should provide in rust.
+In other words, it doesn't wrap the C library in a safe API.
+In Rust, like C++, the usual practice is to provide a 'safe' interface to an unsafe library, where the constructor, reference getting, and destructor patterns create memory and resource safety.
+The result of a safe interface is that clients need not use unsafe{} blocks.

+Nonetheless I'm publishing this as it stands a) as a starting point; and b) to get feedback; and c) because the nanomsg.rs binding itself may be quite useful to others, as an example of how wrapping and rust-bingen work.
+(It wasn't obvious to me at all when starting.)

 Status:  The binding appears to work just fine, although do note
 	 that both rust and nanomsg are in active development.